Imberflur/instrument-bench/README.md

 # Benchmark results
-Note: I did not obtain these in a controlled environment and they can vary wildy (-50/+100 percent).
+Note: I did not obtain these in a controlled environment and they can vary wildly (-50/+100 percent).
 However, the general relationships that are more than a factor of 2 apart should hold.